The Dovecote

 By Ron Cruxon

-Ron wrote this remarkable 28 page book in longhand during Lockdown, detailing his life in Wollaton from the 1920s and 1930s, his wartime experiences, subsequent return to Wollaton, his working life and retirement.
-Born in Wollaton in 1922 he witnessed the change from small rural village to a busy suburb of the City of Nottingham.
-It was edited for publication by Andrew Hamilton for the Wollaton Historical & Conservation Society.
-At Ron’s request all proceeds from the sale of the book go to The Walled Garden Fund.
+Ron wrote this remarkable 28 page booklet in longhand during Covid-19 lockdown.
+It details his life in Wollaton from the 1920s and 1930s, his wartime experiences, his subsequent return to Wollaton and his working life through to retirement.
+Born in Wollaton in 1922, he witnessed the change from small rural village to a busy suburb of the City of Nottingham.
+The booklet was edited for publication by Andrew Hamilton for the Wollaton Historical & Conservation Society.
+At Ron’s request, all proceeds from the sale go towards the Wollaton Walled Garden restoration fund.

 Paperback, A4 size, 26 pages